Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 If your dog happens to have more Pointer in their genes, it may be a little more energetic throughout the day.

-If so, they’ll need to be let out in the yard to play and get rid of the excess energy.
+If so, they’ll need to be let out in the yard to play and eliminate the excess energy.

 However, if you have a dog that’s more of a Greyhound, two 20-minute walks will tire them out.
 They’ll probably spend the rest of the day sleeping.